Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Basel II Capital Adequacy Reporting

-Since our empirical analysis evaluates the model specification of the IRB approach by taking readings of the Australian banking sector, we focus on those credit exposures for which regulatory capital charges are assessed by ASRF model~\eqref{eqn_reg_cap_cred}.
-We aggregate data reported to APRA by the major banks on a quarterly basis from March~31, 2008, through June~30, 2013.\footnote{ NAB did not adopt the IRB approach to capital adequacy for credit risk until the second quarter of 2008.
-Therefore, in measuring the effect of the financial crisis, we omit NAB from our major banks' aggregate for the quarter ending March 31, 2008. } Specifically, data reported on the statement of financial performance, capital adequacy form, and IRB credit risk forms.\footnote{ For a number of quarters after the acquisitions of BWA and STG by CBA and WBC, respectively, BWA and STG reported credit risk using the IRB approach in parallel with the consolidated reporting of CBA and WBC, which determined RWA for credit risk in the banking books of BWA and STG using the standardised approach.
-In our analysis we have included the parallel IRB credit risk forms submitted by BWA and STG, and deducted the corresponding RWA, as determined by the standardised approach, from the consolidated RWA reported by CBA and WBC, respectively. } Banking book exposures are reported on credit risk forms by IRB asset class: corporate (non-financial), small- and medium-sized enterprises (SME), bank, sovereign, residential mortgages, retail qualified revolving, and other retail.
+Banking book exposures are reported on credit risk forms\footnote{ Reporting forms and instructions for ADIs available at \url{www.apra.gov.au}: ARF\_113\_1A, ARF\_113\_1B, ARF\_113\_1C, ARF\_113\_1D, ARF\_113\_3A, ARF\_113\_3B, ARF\_113\_3C, and ARF\_113\_3D. } by IRB asset class: corporate (non-financial), small- and medium-sized enterprises (SME), bank, sovereign, residential mortgages, retail qualified revolving, and other retail\footnote{ APRA \citeyearpar{APS113} provides a full definition of IRB asset classes. }.
 For presentation purposes we merge IRB asset classes, and report credit exposures as business, government or household.
 Henceforth, we refer to these banking book exposures as IRB credit exposures.
-Figure~\ref{fig_irb_ead_rwa} decomposes EAD and RWA, respectively, for IRB credit exposures into business, government and household sectors.
+Figure~\ref{fig_irb_ead_rwa} decomposes EAD and RWA, respectively, of IRB credit exposures into business, government and household sectors.
 Since the implementation of Basel~II, RWA for credit risk reported by the major Australian banks has been divided, on average, 71.9/28.1 between IRB credit exposures and other banking book exposures.
-The market dominance of the major banks, coupled with the concentration of their capital held against unexpected losses on IRB credit exposures, convey the significance of the ASRF model in protecting the Australian banking sector against insolvency.
+The market dominance of the major banks, coupled with the concentration of their regulatory capital held against unexpected losses on IRB credit exposures, convey the significance of the ASRF model in protecting the Australian banking sector against insolvency.
 Accordingly, we contend that, while focussing exclusively on IRB credit exposures of the major banks, our empirical analysis draws a representative sample of the credit risk assumed by the Australian banking sector.